Injil District

-Injil (ولسوالی انجیل; د انجیل ولسوالۍ) is one of the districts of Herat Province in northwestern Afghanistan.
-It surrounds Herat City and borders Kushk District to the north; Karukh District to the east; Guzara District to the South; and Zinda Jan District to the west.
-The estimated population of Injil is around 237,800 residents (as of 2012).
-Approximately 55% is ethnic Tajik, 40% Pashtun, and the remaining 5% Hazara and Turkmen.
+Injil District (ولسوالی انجیل) is one of the 20 districts of Herat Province in northwestern Afghanistan.
+It has an estimated population of 301,320 people, mostly Tajiks with smaller communities of Pashtuns and others.
 Almost all inhabitants of Jebrael locality are ethnic Hazaras.
-Jebrael has a population of around 60-80 thousand people.
-This makes the population of Hazaras in Injil around 4% and Turkmen 1%.

-The capital of Injil is also known as Injil.
+Injil District is administratively divided into 3 nahias and 65 gozars, covering an area of about 1814 km2.
+It surrounds Herat District and borders Karukh District in the east.
+The administrative center of Injil District is also known as Injil.
 The Hari River flows on the southern border of the district, shared with Guzara District.

+Economy

+The people of Injil District are involved in agriculture, trade and transport.
 Most parts of the district are plains and low mountains.
 Water is not as much of a problem as in other regions.
 The arable land is in use and irrigated.
-Agriculture is the main source of income in the district.

-Infrastructure
+The area is famous for its grapes.

 A 100-day project in 2011 repaired the Ordokhan, Qala Farahiha, and Sawa roads and cleared and renovated 12 km of irrigation canals.
 The canal work improved irrigation to an estimated 400 hectares of agricultural land around Ordokhan Village.